delvtech/agent0/INSTALL.md

 python -m pip install --upgrade -e ".[with-dependencies]"
 ```

+The dependencies includes postgresql, which is required to work with files in `elfpy/data`.
 If you intend to improve the documentation, then you must also install the packages:

 ```bash